Skip to Main Content

 Credit card foreign transaction fee chart

 Here’s a breakdown of foreign transaction fees for major issuers.
-These are the fees that apply if your card lacks a no-foreign-transaction fee benefit:
+Note that issuers’ individual cards may vary; these fees only apply if your specific card does not have a no-foreign-transaction fee benefit.

 Issuer Issuer fee Network fee Total foreign transaction fee